pypa/pip/docs/html/cli/pip_install.rst

 wheels (identified by the ``.whl`` file extension) this can be obtained from the filename, as per the Wheel spec.
-For local directories, or explicitly specified source distributions (sdists), pip determines project metadata using the project's build backend (PEP 517 build backend interface).
+For local directories, or explicitly specified source distributions (sdists), pip determines project metadata using the project's build backend.
 For sdists located via an index, the filename is parsed for the name and project version (this is in theory slightly less reliable than obtaining metadata from the distribution, but avoids downloading and processing unnecessary numbers of files).

 The :ref:`Direct URL requirement syntax <pypug:dependency-specifiers>` can be used to explicitly state the project name (see :doc:`../topics/vcs-support`).